At A Glance

 • Passes three lighthouses, including the nation’s tallest

-• Includes three ferry rides
+• Includes two ferry rides

-• 800 volunteers worked more than 20,000 hours to build and maintain the trail in 2009
+• 1,100+ volunteers worked more than 44,000 hours to build and maintain the trail in 2022

-• The Mountains-to-Sea Trail showcases the diversity of North Carolina’s natural beauty from the Appalachian Mountains to the Atlantic Ocean.
+• The Mountains-to-Sea Trail showcases the diversity of North Carolina’s natural beauty from the Appalachian Mountains to the Atlantic Ocean